jeshocarmel/jeshocarmel.github.io/_posts/2020-11-30-review_of_book_4.markdown

 comments: true
 ---

 Hello, I'm reviewing 7 books which I read in the last few months.
-Hope you find one your hygge read this winter.
+Hope you find one for your hygge read this winter.

 ![books and boredom](/assets/images/female-home-book-tea-reading-time.jpg){:class="img-responsive"}